-Demand for new and improved bicycle and pedestrian facilities was recorded through community meetings and outreach events, the website comment feature, online community input map, and the
+Demand for new and improved bicycle and pedestrian facilities was recorded through community meetings and outreach events, the website comment feature, online community input map, and the community survey.
+Roadways and areas that were mentioned multiple times across different outreach methods were examined as highest priority for inclusion in the recommended projects.

-WHAT WE HEARD

-WHAT WE'VE PROPOSED

-Access is limited Multiple cross-town corridors that help people bicycle and walk safely to schools, parks, commercial centers, the library, Ballona Creek, and other key destinations from as many parts of Culver City as possible.
+WHAT WE HEARD WHAT WE'VE PROPOSED Access is limited Multiple cross-town corridors that help people bicycle and walk safely to schools, parks, commercial centers, the library, Ballona Creek, and other key destinations from as many parts of Culver City as possible.
 Biking and walking can be uncomfortable When possible, bikeways on high-stress corridors should provide separation from vehicles and other connections should be made on calmer residential streets.
 New and improved crossings and walking paths will help people walking feel more comfortable.
 Interactions with vehicle traffic can deter biking and walking Traffic calming is recommended at various locations across the city, particularly in the form of curb extensions and traffic circles.
 Physical separation from moving vehicles is important to people of all ages.
 Ballona Creek is a key network link, but does not serve local trips well The Ballona Creek Path is a great foundation for a network, but requires more points of entry and exit, and a more connected network of bikeways to properly serve as a connection for trips originating or ending in Culver City.

-2010 Bicycle & Pedestrian Master Plan
+2010 Bicycle and Pedestrian Master Plan